XPO1

 Exportin 1 (XPO1), also known as chromosomal region maintenance 1 (CRM1), is a eukaryotic protein that mediates the nuclear export of various proteins and RNAs.

 History

 XPO1 (CRM1) originally was identified in the fission yeast Schizosaccharomyces pombe in a genetic screen, and investigators determined that it was involved in control of the chromosome structure.
 It was later shown to be the nuclear transport receptor for cargos with leucine-rich nuclear export signals (NES).
 The structural details of the interaction of XPO1 with its cargos were revealed two decades after the gene was identified.

 Function

 XPO1 mediates NES-dependent protein transport.
-It exports several hundreds of different proteins from the nucleus.
+It exports hundreds of different proteins from the nucleus.
 XPO1 is involved in the nuclear export of ribosomal subunits.
 XPO1 plays a role in export of various RNAs including U snRNAs, rRNAs (as a part of ribosomal subunits), and some mRNAs.

 Medical relevance

 XPO1 is involved in various viral infections.
 For example, it is required for the nuclear export of HIV-1 RNA in complex with the viral protein Rev, an event that is a crucial part of the infection cycle.
 XPO1 is affected in some cancer types and is therefore viewed as a target for development of anti-cancer drugs.
 Selinexor, a drug specifically targeting XPO1, was approved by the FDA for treatment of multiple myeloma.